IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 page_title: "IBM: ibm_space"
 sidebar_current: "docs-ibm-datasource-space"
 description: |-
-  Get information about an IBM Bluemix space.
+  Get information about an IBM Cloud space.
 ---

 # ibm\_space

-Import the details of an existing IBM Bluemix space as a read-only data source.
+Import the details of an existing IBM Cloud space as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage